logaretm/vee-validate/docs/content/guide/overview.md

 ## Getting Started

-vee-validate primarily makes use of higher-order components to validate your fields, in the next examples you will find `Field`, `Form` and `ErrorMessage` components being used, don't worry about them for now as they are documented extensively later on.
+vee-validate makes use of two flavors to add validation to your forms.

+The first approach is using higher-order components (HOC) to validate your fields, in the next examples you will find `Field`, `Form` and `ErrorMessage` components being used.

+The second flavor is using the composition API to add the validation logic into your existing components, You will be using `useField` and `useForm` to validation your fields/data.

+Whichever approach you prefer to use, both flavors can be used interchangeably so you can mix and match between the two approaches when suitable.

 ### Using a script tag